thomasmauerer/hassio-addons/samba-backup/README.md

   input: trigger
 ```

+### Option: `trigger_days`

+The days on which a backup will be triggered.
+If `trigger_time` is set to `manual` this parameter will not have any effect.

+### Option: `exclude_addons`

+The slugs of add-ons to exclude in the snapshot.
+This will trigger a partial snapshot if specified.
+You can find out the correct slugs by clicking on an installed add-on and looking at the URL e.g. `core_ssh`.

+### Option: `exclude_folders`

+The folders to exclude in the snapshot.
+This will trigger a partial snapshot if specified.
+Possible values are `homeassistant`, `ssl`, `share` and `addons/local`.

+### Option: `backup_name`

+The custom name for the snapshots.
+You can either use a fixed text or include the following name patterns which will automatically be converted to its real values.

+- `{type}`: Full or Partial
+- `{version}`: The current version of Home Assistant
+- `{date}`: The current date and timestamp

+_Example_: "{type} Snapshot {version} {date}" might end up as "Full Snapshot 0.110.4 2020-06-05 12:00"

+**Note**: _This only affects the snapshot names, not the file names itself._

+### Option: `backup_password`

+If specified the snapshots will be password-protected.

+### Option: `log_level`

+Controls the verbosity of log output produced by this add-on.
+Possible values are `debug`, `info` (default), `warning` and `error`.

+### Option: `mqtt_host`

+If using an external mqtt broker, the hostname/URL of the broker.
+See [Status Notifications](#status-notifications) for additional infos.

+**Note**: _Do not set this option if you want to use the (on-device) Mosquitto broker addon._

+### Option: `mqtt_username`

+If using an external mqtt broker, the username to authenticate with the broker.

+### Option: `mqtt_password`

+If using an external mqtt broker, the password to authenticate with the broker.

+### Option: `mqtt_port`

+If using an external mqtt broker, the port of the broker.
+If not specified the default port 1883 will be used.

+### Option: `mqtt_topic`

+The topic to which status updates will be published.
+You can only control the root topic with this option, the subtopic is fixed!

+_Example_: samba_backup/status: "samba_backup" is the root topic, whereas "status" is the subtopic.

-### Status notifications
+### Status Notifications

-This add-on will automatically publish its current status via mqtt on topic `samba_backup/status` if a mqtt broker is present on your device.
-You can install the `Mosquitto broker` add-on for example.
-Note that this feature does currently not work with external brokers!
+This add-on will (optionally) publish its current status via mqtt on topic `samba_backup/status`.
+The recommended way of setting this up is to install the official Mosquitto broker add-on.
 If you are using an Access Control List, make sure to add the following two lines.
-Otherwise you won't receive anything on the mqtt topic:
+Otherwise you won't receive anything on the mqtt topic.
+No additional configuration is required!

 ```
 user addons
 topic readwrite samba_backup/#
 ```

+Auto-configuration will **not work** if you use an external mqtt broker instead of the Mosquitto add-on.
+In this case you have to specify the mqtt configuration options as documented above.

 The status will be one of the following: